-If your conditional green card expired and you have not filed Form I-751, Petition to Remove Conditions on Residence, your conditional permanent residence has most likely expired.
+If your conditional green card expired and you have not filed Form I-751, Petition to Remove Conditions on Residence, your conditional permanent residence has likely expired.
 Without a valid immigration status, immigration enforcement has the authority to remove you from the United States.

 Expired Conditional Green Card

 If you didn’t file Form I-751 and your conditional green card expired, don’t wait for immigration officials to contact you.
 It’s best to proactively seek the advice of an immigration attorney that can guide you through the process of getting you back into a lawful status.
 If you failed to file the I-751 petition in the 90-day period before your card expired, you are likely removable (deportable) from the United States.
 It is extremely important for your to address the situation as soon as possible.

 Filing Form I-751 Late